jamesmf/cclm/readme.md

 #### Basic concepts

-The main output of a training job with `cclm` is a `ComposedModel`, which consists of a `Preprocessor` that turns text into a vector[int], a base model that embeds that vector input, and one or more models that accept the output of the embedder.
+The main output of a training job with `cclm` is a `ComposedModel`, which consists of a `Preprocessor` that turns text into a vector[int], a base model that embeds that vector input, and one or more model components that accept the output of the embedder.
 The `ComposedModel` concatenates the output from those models together to produce its final output.

-The package uses `datasets` and `tokenizers` from `huggingface` for a standard interface and to benefit from their great framework- but to fit models and preprocessors, you can also pass a `List[str]` directly.
+The package uses `datasets` and `tokenizers` from `huggingface` for a standard interface and to benefit from their great framework.
+To fit models and preprocessors, you can also pass a `List[str]` directly.

 To start, you need a `Preprocessor`.